Student Conduct FAQ: For Respondents

 I am being charged with a crime that occurred off-campus.
 Can I get the proceedings delayed until the criminal matter is resolved?

-The student disciplinary process at Kutztown University of Pennsylvania does not attempt to determine whether a student has violated the law; the university is trying to determine whether a student violated university rules and regulations.
+The student conduct process at Kutztown University does not attempt to determine whether a student has violated the law; the university is trying to determine whether a student violated university rules and regulations.
 As such, the goals and the means of the criminal justice process and the student conduct process are dissimilar.
 Generally speaking, no delays are given to students to accommodate their interests in the criminal process.
-Delays may only be granted when it is established to the satisfaction of Student Conduct Office that such a delay is in the interest in ensuring a fair process for those involved.
+However, delays may only be granted when it is established to the satisfaction of the Dean of Students Office that such a delay is in the interest in ensuring a fair process for those involved including the Respondent.

 What is FERPA?
 How does it apply?